pjrobertson/futo-literatim/README.md

 # LiteratIM Keyboard

-The goal is to make a good modern keyboard that stays offline and doesn't spy on you.
-This keyboard is a fork of [LatinIME, The Android Open-Source Keyboard](https://android.googlesource.com/platform/packages/inputmethods/LatinIME), with significant changes made to it.

-Check out the [LiteratIM Keyboard website](https://keyboard.futo.org/) for downloads and more information.
+LiteratIM is an Android Keyboard for use in bilingual contexts.
+See http://troi.org/en/literatim for more information.

-The code is licensed under the [FUTO Source First License 1.1](LICENSE.md).

 ## Issue tracking and PRs